• English-taught

 Deadlines & timeline

 Deadlines differ by where your degree is from.
-Dates change every cycle — always confirm on the official page before planning.
-A dash means no fixed calendar date exists or none is confirmed yet — the Details column explains each case.
+Dates change every cycle, so always confirm on the official page before planning.
+Where no fixed calendar date exists or none is confirmed yet, the Details column explains each case.

 Who Intake Deadline Details

-Non-EU applicants Winter semester Annual window early February – 15 May, via uni-assist.
+Non-EU applicants Winter semester closed for this intake; next cycle usually repeats the same window Annual window early February – 15 May, via uni-assist.
 Year-anchored for WS 2026/27: applications open beginning of February and must be completed by 15 May 2026 (official A&R/DAAD text).

-EU / German-degree applicants Summer semester EU / German-degree applicants: approximately the Friday before lectures start, via Campusportal (inferred from university-wide practice — verify).
+EU / German-degree applicants Summer semester no fixed date EU / German-degree applicants: approximately the Friday before lectures start, via Campusportal (inferred from university-wide practice; verify).

 Fees & funding